Russell Van Gelder

-Russell Van Gelder is an American clinician-scientist and board-certified ophthalmologist; he has served as the chair of the University of Washington Medicine Department of Ophthalmology since 2008 and Editor-in-Chief of the journal Ophthalmology since 2022.
+Russell Van Gelder is an American clinician-scientist and board-certified ophthalmologist; he has served as the chair of the University of Washington Medicine Department of Ophthalmology since 2008 served as Editor-in-Chief of the journal Ophthalmology from 2022-2026.
 He is known for his research on the mechanisms of uveitis, non-visual photoreception in the eye, and vision-restoration methods for retinal degenerative disease, as well as his leadership and advisory positions in various American ophthalmological and medical societies.

 Education

 Van Gelder graduated from Northern Valley Regional High School at Old Tappan in New Jersey in 1981.
 He attended Stanford University for his Bachelors, and MD/Ph.D.: receiving his bachelors in Biological Sciences in 1985, and his MD/Ph.D. in Neurosciences in 1994 as part of the MSTP, during which time he studied the molecular basis for circadian rhythms.
 He then completed an internal medicine internship at Stanford before moving to Washington University in St. Louis/Barnes-Jewish Hospital in 1995, where he was a resident in the Department of Ophthalmology and Visual Sciences.
 Here, Van Gelder also completed his Uveitis and Medical Retina fellowship in 1999, where he studied inflammation of the eye.